Yara-Rules/yago/README.md

           ]
         }
       ],
-      "condition": "uint16 ( 0 ) = = 0x5a4d and filesize < 200KB and $x1 or all of ( $s * )"
+      "condition": "uint16 ( 0 ) = = 0x5a4d and filesize < 200KB and $x1 or all of ( $s* )"
     }
   ]
 }
 ```

 ## Module import
-On the other hand, if you would like to use YaGo on your own project it is as easy as adding the following line in the import section.
+On the other hand, if you would like to use YaGo on your own project, it is as easy as adding the following line in the import section.

 ```
 import (